 THE GREEN PANTS/ Beauty Reals

-In the fourth grade, the color green confirmed my most feminine self-needed protecting, and it was I charged with defending it.
+In the fourth grade, the color green confirmed that my most feminine self needed protecting, and I was charged with defending it.

-It the spring of 1983, I'd learn, unmistakably, beauty has the potential to create envy so insidious it can turn almost anyone against you.
-I was in the fourth grade, and unlike most girls my age, I'd already had an hourglass figure with a plump, little bottom that even my family deemed conversational.
+In the spring of 1983, I learned, unmistakably, that beauty has the potential to create envy so insidious it can turn almost anyone against you.
+I was in the fourth grade, and unlike most girls my age, I'd already had an hourglass figure with a pronounced bottom that even my family deemed conversational.
 In fact, when I was in pre-school an older gentleman, a family friend, had remarked on the way my butt and hips moved.
 And worse, he'd inappropriately give me the nickname "Fresh-pot."
 Disgusting, I know.
 Except, in response to his paying unlawful attention to the natural switch of my body, instead of defending me, family members called me flirty as if I'd deserved such a destabilizing moniker.
 Imagine what that does to a four-year-old girl.
 It was a burden no child should ever bear.
 Still, I have no question his observation of my anything was perverse, yet his constant remarks had weakened me.

 Fourth grade rolled around, and I was defenseless, already jailed by the disturbance my feminine contours seemed to incite.
 I'd worn a pair of Kelley green trousers and a white t-shirt to school when one of my best friends said, "You better not wear those pants to school again... the boys are staring at your butt."
 The only thing I'd thought to do was grab my backpack and vow never to wear those pants again.

-I went home and shared her words with my mother who'd said,
+I went home and shared her words with my mother.

-“You will wear those pants to school tomorrow and the next day, if need be.
-You’re a beautiful girl, Crystal, and while jealousy is difficult to endure, it won’t be the last time a girl dislikes for being pretty."
+“You will wear those pants to school tomorrow and the next day if need be.
+You’re a beautiful girl, Crystal, and while jealousy is difficult to endure, it won’t be the last time girls dislike you for being prettier than them," she insisted.

 I hadn’t any idea what she meant.
 So I asked,